The essentials for welcoming a cat with gentleness and kindness.

 💡 Tip

-Vary your toys and offer them in rotation.
-A “new” toy always attracts more attention than one that is left out all the time.
+Vary the toys and rotate them.
+A "new" toy always attracts more attention than one that's left out all the time.

 ⏱️ How long should you play with your cat?

-Play is not a luxury, but an essential need for your companion's physical and mental health.
+Playtime is not a luxury, but an essential need for your pet's physical and mental health.
 Veterinarians recommend an average of 30 to 40 minutes of play per day , divided into 2 to 3 short sessions.

-- Kittens are full of energy and may play for longer periods, sometimes up to an hour a day.
+- Kittens are bursting with energy and can play for longer periods, sometimes up to an hour a day.

-- Senior cats need gentle encouragement, tailored to their mobility.
+- Senior cats need gentle encouragement, adapted to their mobility.

 💡 The important thing is to respect your cat's rhythm: several short, dynamic sessions are better than one long session where he gets bored.

-If you want to offer your cat a different experience, leash walks can be a great option.
+If you want to offer your cat a different experience, walks on a leash can be a great option.

-- Use a harness specially designed for cats , never a collar.
+- Use a harness specifically designed for cats , never a collar.

-- Start in a quiet, safe environment and gradually increase the duration.
+- Start in a calm and safe environment, then gradually increase the duration.

-- Not all cats enjoy the outdoors: observe their reactions and never force them.
+- Not all cats enjoy being outdoors: observe their reactions and never force them.

-👉 Walks are especially beneficial for curious indoor cats, but they should always be done with respect for the animal's comfort and safety.
+👉 Walks are particularly beneficial for curious indoor cats, but they must always be done with respect for the animal's comfort and safety.

-🧴 Maintenance and health: taking care of your companion on a daily basis
+🧴 Grooming and health: taking care of your pet on a daily basis

-A healthy cat is one that receives regular care, even outside of veterinary visits.
+A healthy cat is a cat that receives regular care, even outside of veterinary visits.

-- Brushing : essential for limiting hairballs, stimulating blood circulation and strengthening the bond with your cat.
+- Brushing : essential to limit hairballs, stimulate blood circulation and strengthen the bond with your cat.

-- Nail trimming : every 2 to 4 weeks depending on the cat's activity.
-Use a suitable nail clipper to avoid injuries.
+- Nail trimming : every 2 to 4 weeks depending on the cat's activity level.
+Use appropriate nail clippers to avoid injury.

 - Oral hygiene : Dental problems are common in cats.
-Dental treats or regular brushing can prevent tartar.
+Dental treats or regular brushing can prevent tartar buildup.

 - Vaccinations and deworming : essential to prevent diseases.